tytydraco/yessleep/out/Onion_II.md

 "Maybe you're not a victim, Mateo," she tells him as she caresses one of the roots that protrudes from his shoulder.
 Maybe you are the first step of a new humanity.

 In the following weeks, more visitors arrive at the farm.
 Not out of curiosity, but out of faith.
-They are **The Cult of the Bulb**.
+They are The Cult of the Bulb.
 They dress in tunics made of sacks and dried skin.
 Pieces of meat are torn off as an offering to the earth.
 They sing in the early mornings and drink a thick liquid that they extract from a black onion buried under the house.

-One of them calls himself **El Arraigado**.
+One of them calls himself El Arraigado.
 He claims to be the first to hear Cépula's voice from the Andes, decades ago.
 Now his legs are fused with roots that he himself planted in his body.
 He doesn't walk anymore.
 They drag him like a prophet.

 Mateo begins to lose his will.
 His thoughts are getting greener.
 Literally.
 When you close your eyes, you see infinite fields.
 When he sleeps, his fingers sink into the ground.